 - Don't reheat food more than once.

 You should also wash raw fruits and vegetables before you eat them.
 Don't drink water thought to be unsafe (including avoiding drinks containing ice cubes that may have been made from unsafe water).
 This includes untreated water from rivers, lakes and streams.
-Drink pasteurised or boiled milk and avoid raw eggs.
+Drink pasteurised or boiled milk.

 - Food that needs to be chilled or refrigerated should be.
 If food is left out of the fridge, bacteria may multiply to levels that can cause food poisoning.

 - Your fridge needs to be kept between 0°C and 5°C. Also, don't leave the door open unnecessarily.

 - Cool leftover food quickly and then refrigerate.
 Taking it out of the cooking pot and putting it into a shallow container can speed the cooling process up.